holoviz-topics/examples/doc/user_guide.rst

 **********

-This website consists of isolated fully described projects, runnable locally and also deployed as public examples using Anaconda Enterprise.
+This website consists of isolated fully described projects, runnable locally and also deployed as public examples using Anaconda Enterprise (AE).

 Download a Project
 ==================